 Nude artists must have the dedication to execute a project from concept to completion.
 They must be able to convey meaning through art and demonstrate proficiency in an artistic specialty, such as painting or photography.
 Nude artists also must be able to look beyond the social taboo of nudity.

 Career and Economic Outlook

 As with other fine arts specialties, opportunities in nude arts are expected to grow by about 3% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 However, competition will remain tight, especially for nude artists seeking grant money and inclusion in galleries.
 The BLS published a median income of $46,460 for all fine artists in May 2015.
 Artistic communities, such as those in Paris, New York, and London, are the best places to find work as a nude artist.

 Alternate Career Options

 Photographers use silver-halide film or digital cameras to record images, utilizing their knowledge of camera techniques, light, and creative expression to achieve a desired look.
 Even though a formal education isn't required for employment, getting a job in some areas of specialty, like photojournalism, may be easier with a bachelor's degree.
 Classes and on-the-job training also prepare aspiring photographers for employment.
-The BLS reports that in 2010, about two-thirds of photographers worked for themselves.
-Employment of photographers is expected to grow 13% from 2010-2020, per the BLS; the median pay for working photographers was $28,490 in 2012, according to the BLS.
+The BLS reports that in 2014, about 60% of photographers worked for themselves.
+Employment of photographers is expected to grow 3% from 2014-2024, and the median pay for working photographers was $15.24 per hour in 2015.